department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/rep-search-params.md

 - Claims agents

 ### Common parameters
-#### Individuals
+#### Individuals (Including reps listed in organizations)
 - First and last name
-- Address (City, state, ZIP)
+- Location (City, state, ZIP)
-- Phone (often missing)
 - Registration number

-Attorneys and claims agents also have an accreditation date and POZ code.
+Attorneys and claims agents also have an accreditation date and POA code.
+All individuals may have phone numbers; often they are missing.

+#### Organizations
+Organization entries include representatives and their information.
+Quite often the location of the indiviual rep is missing.
+The organizational info includes:
+- Organization name
+- POA (Same as POA code?)
+- Organization's location (City, state, ZIP)
+- Organization's Phone

 ### Organizations